Love Makes a Family

-Love Makes a Family was a non-profit advocacy and assistance organization of families headed by LGBTQ people working for equal marriage and family rights in the United States.
+Love Makes a Family is a non-profit advocacy and assistance organization of families headed by LGBTQ people working for equal marriage and family rights in the United States.
 It was also the name of a former organization in Connecticut that disbanded in 2009 after achieving its aims.

 Chapters

 Oregon

 Love Makes a Family, Inc. was founded in 1992 by Bonnie Tinker as an outgrowth of the making of a video of the same name on lesbian and gay Quaker families, and incorporated in 1993 in connection with opposition to Ballot Measure 9 on the part of "a racially diverse group of sexual minorities in Oregon and Southwest Washington."
 It is headquartered in Portland, Oregon.
-Its activities began in support of families, with support groups for parents and children and then a talk show with Tinker on a Christian right-wing radio station, KKEY, a newsletter, a schools committee to speak with students and teachers, and increasing political activity.
+Its activities began in support of families, with support groups for parents and children and then a talk show with Tinker on a Christian right-wing radio station, KKEY, as well as a newsletter, a schools committee to speak with students and teachers, and increasing political activity.
 Based on Tinker's view that "meaningful social change doesn’t take place with 50 percent plus one, but rather when communities are transformed," the group also has booths at the Oregon State Fair for marriage equality and for non-violence, and continues Tinker's "Open Hearts and Minds" workshop since her death in an accident in July 2009.